QuickBooks Blog

 Starting a business

-How to register a business
+How to register your business in 6 easy steps

 1. Choose a business structure

-Your business structure is the foundation of your business, including how your taxes are filed, how personal assets are handled, and how day-to-day operations are controlled.
-It also impacts business registration, including how and who you register with.
-There are many types of business structures, so it’s important to choose the one that best suits your organization's needs.
+Your business structure is the foundation of your business, including how you file your taxes.
+It also impacts business registration, such as how and whom you register with.
+There are various business structures, so it’s important to choose the one that best suits your organization's needs.
+The most common business structures include:

-• Sole proprietorship: This is the most common type of business designation.
-It doesn’t require formal registration, however, you may still need to obtain the necessary licenses and permits which can vary by industry and state.
-As a sole proprietor, you use your own name to conduct business and use your Social Security number as your tax ID number.
+This is the most common type of business.
+It doesn’t require formal registration, but you may still need to obtain the necessary licenses and permits, which can vary by industry and state.
+If you don't pick one of the other options, this is what your business structure will be considered by default.

 2. Find a location